ACruzadoP/reply_builder/README.md

 https://github.com/ACruzadoP/ps_prefabs_index

-However, I still had to read and fix the prefab before sending it and that was time consuming.
-At the time I only had two options:<br />
+However, I still had to read and fix the prefabs before sending them in order to make sure they were working for every situation, and that was time consuming.
+At the time I only had two options:

     1. Use prefabs.
     2. Write every reply from scratch.

-After having developed this app, a third option started being available:<br />
+After having developed this app, a third option started being available:

     3. Write every reply from scratch, using prefabs as well as prewritten sentences.